Craftech360-projects/ai-videobooth-backend/steps/steps.md

 #### Comfyui Update, Models and Custom Nodes Installation

-* Once ComfyUI is ready, Click on Manager - Click on Update Comfy UI
+* Once ComfyUI is ready, Click on Manager - Click on Update Comfy UI, Once its updated click on Restart and after some time refresh it.

 ![alt text](image-5.png)